Early Intervention is a new integrated approach to health and social care for Birmingham.

 Early Intervention is a new integrated approach to health and social care for Birmingham.
 It aims to support people to recover faster and live healthier and more independent lives, ideally at home.

-The programme system partners are Birmingham City Council, Birmingham Community Healthcare NHS Foundation Trust, University Hospitals Birmingham, Birmingham & Solihull Mental Health Foundation Trust, Birmingham and Solihull CCG and Sandwell and West Birmingham CCG.
+The programme system partners are Birmingham City Council, Birmingham Community Healthcare NHS Foundation Trust, University Hospitals Birmingham NHS Foundation Trust, Birmingham and Solihull Mental Health Foundation Trust, and NHS Birmingham and Solihull.

 This united Early Intervention partnership was underpinned with a Memorandum of Understanding and a Data Sharing Agreement which makes it easier for healthcare professionals to work together.